FAQ

 What if DVSA cancels my theory test at short notice?

 If DVSA cancels your test with less than 3 full working days’ notice, you can claim a refund of the £23 fee plus reasonable out-of-pocket expenses.
-For a theory test, the allowable expenses are travel costs to/from the test centre and any standard pay or earnings lost through taking unpaid leave; instructor fees are claimable only for cancelled practical tests, not theory tests.
-Download the claim form from gov.uk and apply within 6 months of the cancelled test.
-Bad weather or poor light, vehicle problems, and driver illness on the day are excluded.
+For a theory test, the allowable expenses are travel costs to and from the test centre (25p a mile if you drove or got a lift) and lost earnings from unpaid leave, capped at half a day of your take-home pay and needing a letter or email from your employer as evidence; instructor fees are claimable only for cancelled practical tests, not theory tests.
+Fill in the online claim form on gov.uk within 6 months of the date of the cancelled test.
+You cannot claim if the test was cancelled because of bad weather, or if you could not attend the test yourself — for example because you were ill on the day.

-Source: gov.uk — out-of-pocket expenses guidance for a cancelled driving test
+Source: gov.uk — claim expenses if DVSA cancelled your theory test

 Test language & translations